lordofscripts/caesarx/docs/DEVELOPER.md

 * Command Pattern with Piped commands (chained commands)
 * Custom application logging with `app/mlog.go` which is my improved version of `log/slog`
+* Test cases like `Test_Affine_Exit()` which exercise various CLI execution parameter combinations to check the application return value.
+You no longer need to run the CLI manually prior to every release.

+More odd stuff:

+* `Makefile` get absolute path of current makefile to get project's BIN dir

 ## Quirks